loko-ai/loko/README.md

 ## Windows

-Docker Desktop requires VT-x or VT-D (Intel CPUs) or SVM (AMD CPUs) support enabled in the BIOS settings.
+Docker Desktop requires **VT-x**, **VT-D (Intel CPUs)** or **SVM (AMD CPUs)** support enabled in the BIOS settings.
 The procedure to enable these technologies may vary, depending on BIOS appearance, organization and motherboards BIOS settings customization.
 VT-x could be also called *Intel Virtualization Technology* and SVM could be also called *Secure Virtual Machine*.

 **Example of enabling VT-x (for Intel CPUs) in a Gigabyte motherboard:**
 - Enter the BIOS *Settings*, pressing *Esc*, *Del* or F2 in the keyboard after power on (figura)